sieburger/docker-decred/README.md

 ```

 Adjust this configuration file to your needs, to view all options available, refer to the sample configuration of the [Decred daemon](https://github.com/decred/dcrd/blob/master/sample-dcrd.conf)
-Note: to setup a full node configuration you will need in addition to set the externalip option.

 Save this configuration in the file dcrd.conf (in conf directory).